To discuss transportation, we must agree on what the goals of a transport system are

 Or in concise form: High throughput, pleasing, popular, cheap, safe, green, equitable, accessible and fitting city plans

 You will note that some things like "reduce traffic congestion" are not listed here.
-That a means as well -- reducing congestion helps shorten travel times and make them more predictable, and increases throughput and fairness.
+That is a means as well -- reducing congestion helps shorten travel times and make them more predictable, and increases throughput and fairness.
 And of course "share vehicles" is quite explicitly not on this list, rather it is a means to some of these ends.

 People and society also want goods to move.
 The goals are not identical, but fairly similar.
 They are usually subordinate to the goals for human transportation, though we generally want to give goods lower priority in any battle of the goals.